 Texas law dictates that an employer is responsible for the safety of all employees, with the exception of contractors.
 Based on the temporary nature of contract labor, contractors are excluded from the rights afforded to permanent employees.
-Thus, when oil refinery and construction employers prepare accident reports, they are not legally required to claim injuries and fatalities suffered by contractors.
+Thus, when oil refinery and construction injury accidents in Austin happen, they are not legally required to claim injuries and fatalities suffered by contractors.
 Knowing that construction sites are prone to accidents and subsequent injuries, hiring an abundance of contract labor appeals to employers who desire to avoid responsibility for potential injuries and minimize accident records to maintain a positive reputation.

 What is the Statute of Limitations for Filing a Worksite Injury Case?